 Transfer students planning to major in Spanish Studies should complete two years of intensive language study before coming to UCSC.
-Those who have not fulfilled these requirements may find it difficult to include study abroad in their schedule, as well as graduate in two years.
 In addition, they will find it helpful to have completed courses that satisfy campus general education requirements.

 Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG web site.